simons-devtools/child-care/README.md

 ## Child-care project overview
-This project was created with reactJS and nodeJS [Live link...](https://childserver.herokuapp.com).
-July 2021 — August 2021
+This project was created with react.js and node.js - (July 2021 — August 2021)

 1. Built a MERN stack web application with dynamic child-care activities.
 2. A care team can sign in with Google & can choose activities for a specific date.